AkzhanBerdi/bad_dog/content/posts/how-to-learn-coding.md

         oranges -= 1
         print(f'{i} received an orange, {oranges} oranges remaining')
 else:
-    print('We are going to buy more oranges for our kids')
+    print('We will go to the Whole Foods to buy more oranges for our kids')
 ```

 In this solution we initially check if the stock of oranges is equal to the exact number of our kids which is 3, if so we proceed as before, if not then we follow **else** statement saying:
-> *"we are going to buy more supplies"*.
+> *We will go to the Whole Foods to buy more oranges for our kids*.

 ![bad_dog](/img/img6.png)